-Yielding areas will then be repaired prior to the CIR process.
-The identified yielding areas will be excavated to a maximum of two feet and repaired with base course and a minimum of 5" Salvaged Asphaltic Pavement Base to the top of the milled surface.
+Yielding areas shall then be repaired prior to the CIR process.
+The identified yielding areas shall be excavated to a maximum of two feet and repaired with base course and a minimum of 5" salvaged asphaltic pavement base to the top of the milled surface.